fengyuanchen/cropper/README.md

 #### dragstart

-This event will be triggered when mousedown / touchstart.
+This event will be triggered before the cropping zone start to move.

 #### dragmove

-This event will be triggered when mousemove / touchmove.
+This event will be triggered when the cropping zone was moving.

 #### dragend

-This event will be triggered when mouseup / touchend.
+This event will be triggered after the cropping zone stop to move.

 ## Browser Support